Skip to main content

 General Travel Advice

 The UAE is a Muslim country.
 Laws and customs are very different to those in Ireland and other western countries.
-It is important to respect local customs, laws & religions while in the UAE.
+It is important to respect local customs, laws, and religions while in the UAE.
 There can be serious penalties, including custodial sentences, for doing something that may not be illegal in Ireland.
-See Local Laws & Customs section.
+See Local Laws and Customs tab.

 Important Information